agolubev/playinzoo/README.md

 You can load configuration from the whole subtree.
 To do this you need to add `**` to the end of a path, like `/domain/data_center/org/**`.
 If zookeeper node has children it consider as folder - only leafs are loading as name-value configuration properties.

+## String Encoding
+As zookeeper node data is byte[] there is configuration attribute `playinzoo.encoding` that defines charset for string values.
+Default encoding is UTF-8.